 Margaret Burke becomes the first female student to take a course at A&M (she enrolled in a physics course).

-Department of Electrical Engineering established when the Department of Physics and Electrical Engineering separates into two programs
+The Department of Electrical Engineering and Department of Physics were established when the Department of Physics and Electrical Engineering separated into two programs

 Twenty-two women are listed on the faculty, most at the instructor or laboratory technician level.
 Departments with more than one female member include English (six), Statistics (three), Textiles (three), and Modern Languages (two).
 Women are also on the faculty in Architecture, Agricultural Economics, Mathematics, Physics, Social Studies, Chemistry, Engineering, Research, and Agronomy.